feature request #7899

 - Description updated (diff)

 according to the latest discussion, which is based on research in the ICBN, we came to the conclusion that

 ORTHOGRAPHIC_VARIANT is the correct type to be used.
 The from name is always a name to be corrected and is to be considered invalid.
 There are rare cases where two slightly different notation for the same name exist but these differences are nomenclatural irrelevant and never are subject of a name relationship.
 These minor orthographic differences are corrected silently.
 For more details on this subject please refer to #7960

-#20 Updated by Wolf-Henning Kusber about 1 month ago
+#20 Updated by Wolf-Henning Kusber 3 months ago

 Comment on #15